Thuotracy/school-website/README.md

 ## Description

-This is  school website design
+This is a school website design

 ## Technologies Used
 * HTML